tpayne/CloudFunctions/README.md

 For getting return data, it is best to convert the information to JSON and then return a JSON string to the caller for processing into objects.
 More information can be found [here](https://www.javatpoint.com/convert-java-object-to-json#:~:text=These%20are%20the%20following%20steps%20to%20convert%20a,class%20to%20convert%20the%20Java%20object%20to%20JSON.).

 Implementation examples of these are however beyond the scope of these demos and are left to the reader to source.
+Although, one MySQL example has been extended to show how this can be done.
+See the Azure functions below.

 Status
 ------